omnilaboratory/obd/docs/gui-pay-invoice.md

 3. input the `property_id`, `amount`, `h` `expiry_time` and short memo, where `h` is the locker (`hash(r)`) that Bob uses it to lock a payment, only Bob can unlock it by the secrete `r`;
 4. click "invoke API", Bob will see the beth32 encoded invoice string and QR code are created;

+You can use `genAddressFromMnemonic` to create an address, use the public key as `h` and the private key as `r`.

 Share ths invoice string or QR code to Alice: